montigno/mri_works/README.md

 mri_works is a graphical programming software written in Python and oriented MRI.\
 It can be interfaced with many software and APIs : Nipype, Numpy, Nilearn, Scipy, ImageJ ....

+It has tools such as :
+	- For sequential loop.
+	- For multiprocessing loop.
+	- If structure.
+	- dynamic inputs.

+Pipeline processing can be done by Capsul or by a classic way (integrating multithreading)

+Bricks are very easy to make.

 # Documentation

 A beta documentation is available here : [https://montigno.github.io/mri_works](https://montigno.github.io/mri_works)